 A travel demand model for Delaware, including New Castle County, is maintained by DelDOT.
 The model applies a variety of data regarding roadway network conditions, vehicular travel patterns, automobile ownership, and the location of population and employment sites.
 The model follows a five-step process of trip generation, distribution, mode split, assignment, and feedback that is commonly used throughout the transportation planning industry.
 The model components were processed through the CUBE Voyager software package.
-The primary products of the model used in the air quality analysis were estimated volumes and average speeds for each segment or "link" of the roadway system.
+The primary product of the model used in the air quality analysis are annual VMT, VMT percentages by road types, and hourly vehicle hours traveled (VHT) percentages by sixteen speed bins and four road types.

-The modeling process developed for the FY 2020 - 2023 TIP and 2050 RTP used a 2015 base year network.
-Model networks were developed for the years 2020, 2030, 2040 and 2050 for New Castle County.
+The modeling process developed for the FY 2023 - 2026 TIP and 2050 RTP used a 2015 base year network.
+Model networks were developed for the years 2025, 2035, 2045 and 2050 for New Castle County.
 Networks included major capacity improvement projects across the WILMAPCO region that are expected to be in place and open to service during these years.
 The types of projects tested included: roadway upgrades (such as new or improved shoulders), highway widening (one lane or more), and new construction.

 Demographic projections, including employment, households, and population, were developed for each of the analysis years through the WILMAPCO Data & Demographic Subcommittee.
-WILMAPCO provided demographic projections for New Castle County, which were approved by the Delaware Population Consortium in 2017.
-WILMAPCO provided data for Cecil County was produced by the Maryland Department of Planning in 2015 (employment) and 2017 (population).
+WILMAPCO provided demographic projections for New Castle County, which were approved by the Delaware Population Consortium in 2020.
+WILMAPCO provided data for Cecil County that were produced by the Maryland Department of Planning in 2015 (employment) and 2017 (population).

 Travel estimates were developed for this conformity analysis using a so-called "five-step travel demand" modeling process.
 The approach includes trip generation, trip distribution, mode split, assignment, and feedback.
-This type of process is required by Federal air quality conformity regulations, and is a set of planning tools commonly used among MPOs and State DOTs.
+This type of process is required by federal air quality conformity regulations and is a set of planning tools commonly used among MPOs and State DOTs.